atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 {% hint style="info" %}

 #### The search results will include a lot of items.
-Some highlights are: &#x20;
+Some highlights are:

-* The returned currency is by configuration according to the business agreement between you and Atlas.&#x20;
+* The returned currency is by configuration according to the business agreement between you and Atlas.
-* The total cost to purchase for a single adult passenger is: `adultPrice` + `adultTax` + `transactionFeePerPax`&#x20;
+* The total cost to purchase for a single adult passenger is: `adultPrice` + `adultTax` + `transactionFeePerPax`
 * For the airlines which support pass through payment method, we would set `supportCreditTransPayment` to `1` and present the vendor's fare in the `vendorFare` element.
-Alternatively, if the airline doesn't support pass through payment method, we would set `supportCreditTransPayment` to `0` and the `vendorFare` element will be `null`.&#x20;
+Alternatively, if the airline doesn't support pass through payment method, we would set `supportCreditTransPayment` to `0` and the `vendorFare` element will be `null`.
-* You can choose to show or hide `ancillaryProductElements` in search response, according to the configuration of each client in the backend system.&#x20;
+* You can choose to show or hide `ancillaryProductElements` in search response, according to the configuration of each client in the backend system.
 {% endhint %}

 ### Route Element Schema